mattermost/mattermost-handbook/company/about-mattermost/mindsets.md

 ## Emotion, Assumption, and Priority

-Consider when two rational people disagree, the cause often comes from one of three areas:
+Consider when rational people disagree, the cause often comes from one of three areas: emotion, assumption and priority.
+Understanding the underlying difference in thinking can help us get to agreement faster:

-1. **Emotion:** There could be an **emotion** biasing the discussion.
-Just asking if this might be the case can clear the issue.
+1. **Emotion:** Is there a strong emotion biasing the discussion?
+Talking through that emotion can often solve an issue.
 It’s okay to have emotions.
 We are humans, not robots.
 2. **Assumption:** People may have different underlying **assumptions** \(including definitions\).
 Try to understand each other’s assumptions and get to agreement or facts when you can.
 3. **Priorities:** Finally, people can have different **priorities**.
 When everyone’s priorities are shared and understood it’s easier to find solutions that satisfy everyone’s criteria.